Welcome to Croatia

 Please ensure that the names given to us for reservations match the names in your passport, as hotels, sightseeing tour companies are very particular about name changes.
 Mismatched names may result in heavy amendment penalties.
 We strongly recommend travel insurance as part of your package – we have excellent rates with the world’s best companies – please let us know if you wish us to add this to your package.

-Arrival and departure transfers on private car.
+Arrival airport transfer in Zagreb on private car.

 Complimentary travel insurance.